 Several courses in our department require instructor approval for registration.
 They may not be marked this way on WebStudent.
 Check the flyers posted in the Communication building to determine what you need to do to be considered for admission into these courses.

-On WebStudent, “Registration Approvals and Blocks” will tell you your day and time to register as well as informing you of any blocks on your account.
-Your day and time to register is also listed at the top of Worksheet #2.
+Look on WebStudent.
+"Registration Approvals and Blocks" will tell you your day and time to register as well as telling you of any blocks on your account.
+Your day and time to register is also listed at the top of the "Register/Remove Previously Selected Courses" page.

 I'm supposed to register today and my advisor isn't here.
 What do I do?

-Advisors in the CO department have had advising sign-up sheets on their doors for the past two to three weeks.
 It is your responsibility to meet with your advisor before your day and time to register.
-Check to see if the advisor still has a sign-up sheet on his or her door.
-If so, pick a time, print out your audit, and bring it to your meeting.
-If not, your advisor’s office hours will be listed.
-Send an e-mail to your advisor and set up an appointment.
-As the old saying goes, “lack of planning on your part does not constitute an emergency on mine.”
+Most communication advisors have sign-up sheets on their office doors.
+Pick a time, print out your audit and bring it to your meeting.
+If there is no sign-up sheet, contact your advisor via email to set up the appointment or come to their office hours.
+As the old saying goes, "lack of planning on your part does not constitute an emergency on mine."

-Yes, but only electives.
+Yes, but only electives or courses for your minor.
 You cannot take general education or major requirements away from MU.
-You will need permission in advance from MU to take the course.
+You need permission in advance from MU to take the course in order for the credit to transfer.
 This is done through E-forms.
-If you have attained junior status (57+ credits) you cannot take classes at a 2-year institution.
+If you have attained Junior status (57+ credits) you cannot take classes at a 2-year institution.
 If you are within 32 credits of graduating, you must finish your credits at MU.

 You can take a total of 12 credits over the whole summer.
 HOWEVER, the general rule is that you may only take one (1) course per 4 week session, and two (2) classes per 6 week session.

 Yes, however you will need to register one semester at a time.
-Your best bet is to go into Worksheet #2, register for (submit) Summer '09, go back into worksheet #2, register for Fall '09, and then go back into Worksheet #2 and register for Summer '09.
+Your best bet is to register for summer 14 (submit), go back into the registration page and register for fall 14 (submit), and then go back into the registration page and register for spring 15 (submit).
 This way the computer system will be able to read the prerequisites.

-You have the choice of putting yourself on the waitlist for the class, choosing another class, or speaking with the professor of the class for special permission to get in.
+You have the choice of putting yourself on the waitlist for the class, or choosing another class.
 If there is enough demand for a course, the department MAY add another section of the course.

 If you are interested in signing up for your first internship, register for CO 483.
 You need to arrange for an internship placement before the first day of classes.